-I am a geographer and statistical researcher with graduate training in spatial statistics, social science, and geospatial information sciences (GIS).
-I currently work as the GIS Specialist for the Environment Litigation Group (ELG) at Baron and Budd law firm, where I research water pollution and industrial polluters.
-I’ve published my work in journals of statistics, geography, history, and public health.
+I am a geography, statistics and geospatial information science (GIS) professional currently working as the geospatial information specialist for the Environment Litigation Group (ELG) at Baron and Budd law firm.
+I design, manage, and leverage ELG’s data infrastructure for researching water pollution and polluters.
+I completed graduate training in social science, GIS, and spatial statistics and have published my research in peer-reviewed journals of geography, history, statistics, software, and public health.
 Outside of work I enjoy playing the guitar, jazz, politics, and running.

-I completed my PhD in Geospatial Information Sciences (GIS) at the University of Texas at Dallas in 2023.
-My dissertation was on methodology, with case studies in spatial statistics and public health.
-Products of that work have been published in Annals of the American Association of Geographers, Geographical Analysis, and the Oxford Handbook of the Spatial Humanities (chapter forthcoming).
+In 2023 I completed my PhD in Geospatial Information Sciences (GIS) at the University of Texas at Dallas.
+My dissertation was about methodology and probability theory, with case studies in spatial statistics and health geography.
+Products of that work have been published in Annals of the American Association of Geographers, Geographical Analysis, Oxford Handbook of the Spatial Humanities (chapter forthcoming), and as open-source statistical software packages.

 From 2023 to 2025 I was a postdoctoral researcher at University of Texas Southwestern Medical Center (UTSW).
 I worked on statistical methods for spatial and spatial-temporal data, public health applications, and developing open-source statistical software for health research.
 I was also responsible for geospatial analysis and cartographic services in UTSW’s Simmons Comprehensive Cancer Center.
 I have served as a peer-reviewer for various journals of statistics, GIS, and health, including Statistics in Medicine, Spatial Statistics, Transactions in GIS, IJGIS, Scientific Reports, and Nature—Communications Medicine.
-I’ve previously held statistical consulting, data science, and university teaching (graduate instructor) positions, and have taken part in a number of political organizing efforts.
+I’ve previously held statistical consulting, data science, and university teaching positions.

 I completed an undergraduate in human geography at University of Minnesota—Twin Cities and a masters degrees in human geography at University of British Columbia—Vancouver.
 There, my attention was focused on the political economy of globalization and neoliberalism, labor, and inequality.